varigence/docs/bimlflex/trial-process/applying-data-type-mappings.md

 ## Data Type Mappings

-Data Type Mappings is a BimlFlex feature that can expand the Data Types of the source to a larger data type that is more accommodating.
+Data Type Mappings is a BimlFlex feature that expands the Data Types of the source to a larger data type that is more accommodating.
 This is done to accommodate changes in the source system without the need to update the Data Warehouse or the load process.
 The most common expansions are for short string representations that might be updated in the source.
-A Name field of 20 characters might be updated to 250 to accommodate longer customer names, or it might be changed from a Varchar to an NVarchar to accommodate international characters.
-An `Integer` might be updated to a `Big Int` when the source counter nears its max.
+A Name field of 20 characters might be updated to 250 to accommodate longer customer names, or it might be changed from `varchar` to `nvarchar` to accommodate international characters.
+An `integer` might be updated to `big int` when the source counter nears its max.
 By expanding incoming data it is possible to cater for these future changes before they become a load issue.

 >[!NOTE]
 > Note that larger data types might require more database resources.